What to consider when buying a portable toilet

-On some models, the containment bin under the seat can removed.
+On some models, the containment bin under the seat can be removed.
 The waste is then discarded.
 The containment bin is sanitized and replaced.
-Other models are emptied via drain hose.
+Other models are emptied via the drain hose.
 The drain or siphon hose is connected to a drain located on the portable toilet.

 How many times can a portable toilet be used before emptying?

 These portable toilets are good for 90 to 100 uses before having to be emptied.
-Depending on number of users and the amount of portable toilets available, the average time of use is approximately 6 hours until full.
+Depending on the number of users and the number of portable toilets available, the average time of use is approximately 6 hours until full.

 Regardless of the size of the portable toilets and crowd, rental of any units should only be done through a company with extensive experience.
-The company should not only be able to provide for your needs, but able to observe all associated health regulations.
+The company should not only be able to provide for your needs but able to observe all associated health regulations.